 PC practitioners in this survey expressed largely the same needs that we heard from a more general group of PC researchers in our previous survey.
-On the procession of PC researchers in our previous survey.
-The procession of PC research roles.
-They reflect fundamentals of PC context, communication, relationships, care, and practicality.
+Comments were similar across nations, professions, and research roles.
+They reflect fundamentals of PC: context, communication, relationships, care, and practicality.
 Practitioners' suggestions went beyond those of the researchers, adding emphasis on better reporting about research teams and more details on the implementation of interventions in the study protocol and on translation of the research findings in clinical practice.
 Practitioners also added recommendations to develop more capacity for research and its reporting and to improve ease of access to research findings.